Separating Bohr denseness from measurable recurrence: Measure preserving systems; outline of proof

-\begin{remark} The hypothesis that $E\subseteq E'$ in Lemma \ref{lem:RohlinExtend} implies $0\in S'$, and therefore $S\subseteq S+S'$, so we could simply write ``$S+S'$ is $\delta$-nonrecurrent'' in the conclusion.
-Instead, we want to emphasize that the new nonrecurrent set contains $S$. \end{remark}
+\begin{remark} The hypothesis $E\subseteq E'$ in Lemma \ref{lem:RohlinExtend} implies $0\in S'$, and thus $S\subseteq S+S'$, so we could simply write ``$S+S'$ is $\delta$-nonrecurrent'' in the conclusion.
+Instead, we want to emphasize that the new $\delta$-nonrecurrent set contains $S$. \end{remark}